empreinte-digitale/orejime/README.md

             required: true
         }
     ],
     // Optional.
-A list of categories under which apps will be classified.
+A list of categories under which purposes will be classified.
-    // This allows for a visual grouping of the different apps, along with a
+    // This allows for a visual grouping of the different purposes, along with a
     // description of their purpose.
     categories: [
         {
             name: "analytics",
             title: "Analytics",
-            // The list of apps belonging to the category, referenced by name.
+            // The list of purposes belonging to the category, referenced by name.
-            apps: [
+            purposes: [
                 "google-tag-manager",
                 "external-tracker"
             ]